vroslmend/check-the-card-game-v2/PROJECT_NOTES.md

         *   Calls `setupAbilityResolutionPhase` or next phase setup if no more abilities.
     *   `handleDeclareReadyForPeek(gameId, playerId)`: Now an `async` function.
 When all players are ready, it sets `player.cardsToPeek` (bottom two cards: indices 2 and 3) and `player.peekAcknowledgeDeadline`.
 After a server-side timeout (`PEEK_TOTAL_DURATION_MS`), it automatically clears peek state, marks peek as completed for all players, and transitions the game to `playPhase` via `setupNextPlayTurn`.
     *   `handleAcknowledgePeek(gameId, playerId)`: Removed.
 The peek completion is now automated by a server-side timer triggered in `handleDeclareReadyForPeek`.
+    *   **Peek Broadcast Fix**: Modified `handleDeclareReadyForPeek` in `game-manager.ts` to be synchronous for its immediate return.
+It now sets `cardsToPeek` and returns the state for an immediate broadcast when all players are ready (peek starts).
+A `setTimeout` is scheduled, and its callback (after peek duration) updates the game state (clears `cardsToPeek`, advances phase) and then calls a new `triggerBroadcast` function (passed from `index.ts`) to send a second broadcast with the post-peek state. `index.ts` was updated to provide this broadcast function to `game-manager.ts` and correctly handle the immediate broadcast from `handleDeclareReadyForPeek`.
 *   **Phase Setup Helper Functions (in `game-manager.ts`):**
     *   `setupNextPlayTurn(gameId)`: Finds next non-locked player for `playPhase`.
 Transitions to scoring if check called and no one else can play.
     *   `setupFinalTurnsPhase(gameId, checkerPlayerId)`: Sets up for final turns, resets `finalTurnsTaken`.
 Determines first player for final turns.